material-motion/material-motion/specifications/expressions.md

     expression = Tween().fadeIn()

-A **term function** is the entry point for creating Intention.
+A **term function** is the entry point for creating Plans.
 An instance of a Term is returned by a Language’s term function.

 > Note: **Terms must be functions**.
 It may be tempting to define argument-less terms as dynamic properties.
 This would allow expressioins like `Tween().fadeIn`.
 We explicitly discourage this.
 Ensure that every term is a function in order to provide consistency to the engineer.

-The purpose of a Term is to initiate the creation of one or more Intentions.
-The implementation of the term may create one or more Intentions and initialize well-documented defaults.
+The purpose of a Term is to initiate the creation of one or more Plans.
+The implementation of the term may create one or more Plans and initialize well-documented defaults.

 Pseudo-code example implementation: